antixenoinitiative/axiwiki/Spire-Operations.md

 -   **Orthrus** - A thargoid logistics ship, used to transporting resources and other general support activities.
 Whilst they have no direct offensive capabilities, their defensive shutdown fields and anti-guardian fields can be disruptive.

--   **Cyclops** - Cyclops can occasionally be summoned y an under-attack orthrus instead of a pack of scouts.
+-   **Cyclops** - Cyclops can occasionally be summoned by an under-attack orthrus instead of a pack of scouts.

 -   **Basilisk** - A basilisk can spawn if someone is undertaking spire sabotage.